r3e-network/neo-indexer/docs/indexer-deep-analysis/04-recording-execution-traces.md

 - Implemented by `TracingDiagnostic` (`src/Neo/SmartContract/TracingDiagnostic.OpCodes.cs`).
 - `gasConsumed` is the opcode fee (`OpCodePriceTable * ExecFeeFactor`).
 Syscall fees are recorded separately in `syscall_traces`.

+Contract call tracing notes:
+- Implemented by `TracingDiagnostic` (`src/Neo/SmartContract/TracingDiagnostic.ContractCalls.cs`).
+- `contract_calls.success=false` when a callee context unwinds due to an exception (including exceptions caught by the caller), so per-call “failure” analytics are possible even when the overall transaction succeeds.

 ## 4.2 Trace aggregation: `ExecutionTraceRecorder`

 - `src/Neo/Persistence/ExecutionTraceRecorder.Core.cs`